socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

                 "circuitcourtnciccode": "IL081025J-Rock Island 14th",
                 "casetype": "traffic",
                 "casesequencenumber": "18",
-                "recordid": 2468
+                "recordid": "2468"
             }
         }
     ]
 }
 ```
 ##### Notes
 `recordid` - A record ID or primary key for the record.
-This number should be unique.
+This value should be unique.
 You are free to submit a string in any format as long as it uniquely identifies the record in your system.
 If you have concerns and would like to discuss alternative approaches, please contact us.